Closing the Safety–Mental Health Gap in Construction

 • Covers both physical safety and mental health topics

-By embedding mental health awareness into training, Safe2Site helps workers understand the importance of emotional wellbeing alongside physical safety, encouraging a more holistic approach to site safety.
+By embedding mental health awareness into training, Safe2Site helps workers understand the importance of emotional well-being alongside physical safety, encouraging a more holistic approach to site safety.

 The Connection Between Mental Health and Physical Safety